Governance begins before digital signals become data.

 Signal Integrity

-The structural consistency between digital activity and the signals used to represent that activity across systems.
+Structural consistency between digital activity and the signals used to represent that activity across systems.

 Signal Admission